Self-Destructing Models: Increasing the Costs of Harmful Dual Uses of Foundation Models

 \section{Abstract}

 A growing ecosystem of large, open-source foundation models has reduced the labeled data and technical expertise necessary to apply machine learning to many new problems.
 Yet foundation models pose a clear dual-use risk, indiscriminately reducing the costs of building both harmful and beneficial machine learning systems.
-To mitigate this risk, we propose the \emph{task blocking} paradigm, in which foundation models are trained with an additional mechanism to impede adaptation to harmful tasks while retaining good performance on desired tasks.
+Policy tools such as restricted model access and export controls are the primary methods currently used to mitigate such dual-use risks.
+In this work, we review potential safe-release strategies and argue that both policymakers and AI researchers would benefit from fundamentally new technologies enabling more precise control over the downstream usage of open-source foundation models.
+We propose one such approach: the \emph{task blocking} paradigm, in which foundation models are trained with an additional mechanism to impede adaptation to harmful tasks without sacrificing performance on desirable tasks.
 We call the resulting models \emph{self-destructing models}, inspired by mechanisms that prevent adversaries from using tools for harmful purposes.
-We present an algorithm for training self-destructing models leveraging techniques from meta-learning and adversarial learning, showing that it can largely prevent a BERT-based model from learning to perform gender identification without harming the model's ability to perform profession classification.
-We conclude with a discussion of future directions.
+We present an algorithm for training self-destructing models leveraging techniques from meta-learning and adversarial learning, which we call \textit{meta-learned adversarial censoring (MLAC)}.
+In a small-scale experiment, we show MLAC can largely prevent a BERT-style model from being re-purposed to perform gender identification without harming the model's ability to perform profession classification.